MailTape/MailTape-v1/_posts/2014-06-15-Pendentif.md

 ---

 <p id="introduction">
-This morning, the Bordeaux-based French pop band [Pendentif](http://www.pendentifmusic.com/ "Pendentif Website") have prepared a musical cocktail to consume irresponsibly.
-Quietly first, his selection will then energize your morning, be ready...</p>
+This morning, the Bordeaux-based French pop band [Pendentif](http://www.pendentifmusic.com/ "Pendentif Website") have prepared for you a freshly musical cocktail to consume irresponsibly...</p>

 # French pop lifeblood